NCAR/grails-ncareol-extensions-plugin/README.md

 Grails plugin to include and load common Groovy and Grails extensions

-Includes additional methods for String and DAte via groovy-jja-extensions, the Grails tag g:logMsg, a fixed and extended sortableColumn tag, plus some other Groovy & Grails utility/extension classes.
+Includes additional methods for String and DAte via groovy-jja-extensions, the Grails tag g:logMsg, fixed and extended sortableColumn and paginate tags, plus some other Groovy & Grails utility/extension classes.

 ## Grails fixes